Brownian motion is a random motion of particles in a fluid due to their collisions with other atoms or molecules of the gas or liquid.

 Experimental Proof Of Brownian Motion

 The experimental proof of Einstein’s predictions about the movement of atoms in Brownian motion was first provided by Jean Baptiste Perrin.
-In the year 1908, a French physicist Jean Baptiste Perrin did his studies regarding Pedesis.
+In the year 1908, French physicist Jean Baptiste Perrin did his studies regarding Pedesis.

 He performed various experiments and verified the Brownian motion explained by Einstein.
 In other words, the experimental proof of the Brownian movement solidified the fact that atoms and molecules do exist.